← Back to blog

 The pattern that scales

 I am not going to hire a CFO.
-Not at thirteen thousand dollars in revenue.
+Not at thirteen thousand in revenue.
 Not at thirty.
 Not at a hundred.
-The math doesn't work for a long time.
-By the time it does work, the books will have been quietly rotting for years, and the cost of cleaning them up will be its own line item.
+The math does not work for a long time.
+By the time it does, the books will have been quietly rotting for years.
+The cleanup will be its own line item.

-The pattern that scales for the early stage of a business is a CFO agent who runs daily, costs less than one human work-hour per month, knows the company specifically, and shows up to do the work whether you remember to ask or not.
+The shape that scales for early stage is a CFO agent.
+One who runs daily.
+Costs less than one human work-hour per month.
+Knows the company by name.
+Shows up whether you remember to ask or not.

-This is not a future state.
+This is not a future story.
 This is what Laura did today.

-What's coming next is more of this in every functional role.
-The sales agent that follows up on every cold email without you reminding them.
-The content agent that ships your social posts on the cadence you set.
-The household agent that watches your front door and tells you who's there.
-The bookkeeping agent that reconciles every transaction within the hour it lands.
-The legal agent that flags every contract clause you missed.
+What comes next is more of this in every role.
+The sales agent that follows up on every cold email.
+The content agent that ships your posts on the cadence you set.
+The home agent that watches your front door and tells you who is there.
+The books agent that matches every charge within the hour.
+The legal agent that flags every clause you missed.

 None of these replace the human at the center.
 The human is still you.
-You are still the one who decides whether to fire HighLevel, whether to take the Tier 2 sale, whether to keep building or sell the business, whether to spend the next month talking to clients or shipping product.
-The agents do the work between those decisions.
+You still pick whether to drop a tool.
+Whether to take the big sale.
+Whether to keep building or sell.
+Whether to spend the next month with clients or with product.
+The agents do the work between those calls.

-The decisions are not the bottleneck.
+The calls are not the bottleneck.
 The work between them is.
-That's the part that's quietly changing under everyone's noses.
+That is the part that is quietly changing under everyone's noses.

 I had lunch today.
 My CFO worked through it.
-That's the thing worth writing down.
+That is the thing worth writing down.

 ← Back to blog